JorgeAgue/Day-Rater/README.md

 ✅ Make loading a file a separate method.

-☐ Fix bug where changing a day adds an extra space after the rating
+✅ Fix bug where changing a day adds an extra space after the rating

 ✅ Fix bug where clicking anything makes it so unsaved changes popup is shown

-☐ Add a save and close button to unsaved changes popup
+✅ Add a save and close button to unsaved changes popup

+☐ Add a menu strip with icons

+☐ Allow the user to a create file from within the program